yiisoft/validator/docs/guide/result.md

 ];
 ```

-However, when using  `Nested` rule with multiple attributes per rule set, special characters need to be escaped with
+However, when using the `Nested` rule with multiple attributes per rule set, special characters need to be escaped with
-backslash (`\`) in order for value paths to be correct and to be possible to reverse them back from string to individual
+a backslash (`\​`) for value paths to be correct and to be possible to reverse them back from string to individual
 items.
-See [Using keys containing separator / shortcut] section for more details.
+See the [Using keys containing separator/shortcut] section for more details.

-This can be used as an alternative to using custom separator.
+This can be used as an alternative to using a custom separator.

-##### Filtering by specific attribute
+##### Filtering by a specific attribute

-This list can be also filtered by specific attribute.
-Only top level attributes are supported.
+This list can be also filtered by a specific attribute.
+Only top-level attributes are supported.

 ```php
 use Yiisoft\Validator\Result;